Staatsxc/Staatsxc/README.md

 - 👋 Hi, I’m @Staatsxc
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Python, Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Telegram 081388900517 @Alexandergreateine